What Welding Respirator Do You Need for Home Welding?

 - The main disadvantage of these respirators is that they need a perfect seal around your face to offer the mentioned protection.
 You need to fit test them before buying.

 - You must have a shaved face.
-Otherwise, his type of respirator will not seal correctly.
-If you have a beard and you want to keep it, then you cannot use this affordable solution.
+Otherwise, his type will not seal correctly.
+If you have a beard, and you want to keep it, then you cannot use this affordable solution.

-- Also, people with specific breathing difficulties cannot use this type of respirator.
+- Also, people with specific breathing difficulties cannot use this type.

-The only alternative respirator type to avoid these disadvantages is a welding powered respirator (PAPR).
+The only alternative respirator type to avoid these disadvantages is a powered respirator (PAPR).

 What are the best replaceable filters for home welding?